Logo

 6.

-An environmentalist, Charles III supported organic farming and action to prevent climate change during his time as the manager of the Duchy of Cornwall estates, earning him awards and recognition as well as both praise and criticism; he is a prominent critic of the adoption of genetically modified food, while his support for alternative medicine has been criticised.
+An environmentalist, Charles III supported organic farming and action to prevent climate change during his time as the manager of the Duchy of Cornwall estates, earning him awards and recognition as well as criticism; he is a prominent critic of the adoption of genetically modified food, while his support for alternative medicine has been criticised.

 7.